-- Is there a way to prevent the milk from separating?
-It is possible, however you will have to rely on lecithin to emulsify all of the ingredients.
+It is possible.
+However, you will have to rely on lecithin to emulsify all of the ingredients.
 To do so, add 1 teaspoon of liquid sunflower lecithin (or soy lecithin) to the strained milk and blend again for a few seconds.

-- How many calories are there in a glass of hazelnut milk?
-That is a tough question as it is very difficult to calculate the amount of hazelnuts left after blending and straining.
+That is a tough question, as it is very difficult to calculate the amount of hazelnuts left after blending and straining.

-- How long does hazelnut milk keep in the refrigerator?
-Hazelnut milk will keep for up to 5 days in the refrigerator.
-You will have to give it a good stir or shake before using, if it separates.
+It will keep for up to 5 days in the refrigerator.
+You will have to give it a good stir or shake before using it if it separates.

-- Can I increase the ratio of water to hazelnuts?
-Yes, however the milk will be thinner and not as creamy.
+Yes, however, the milk will be thinner and not as creamy.

 🥛 Where to Use Hazelnut Milk?

-Due to its nutty flavor, hazelnut milk is best used in sweet recipes like:
+Due to its nutty flavor, it is best used in sweet recipes like:

 - Oatmeal: Cooked or overnight oats.

-- Latte: To add a delicious hazelnut flavor to you coffee!
+- Latte: To add a delicious hazelnut flavor to your coffee!